A proposal for a representative system of Marine Protected Areas in the East Antarctic planning domain

 - Representativeness ensures that all biodiversity is represented and conserved in the MPA system.

-The seven proposed areas combined are representative of the East Antarctic planning domain’s biodiversity, and should be adequate to sustain the represented biodiversity.
-These areas host important ecological processes, such as nursery areas for toothfish and krill, and foraging areas for marine mammals and penguins, and may be vulnerable to disturbance.
-Recognising that a multitude of processes including climate change have impacts on the marine environment, three of the seven areas are proposed as scientific reference areas.
+The proposed areas contain representative examples of the East Antarctic planning domain’s biodiversity, and should be adequate to sustain the represented biodiversity.
+These areas host important ecological processes, such as nursery areas for Antarctic silverfish, and foraging areas for marine mammals and penguins, and may be vulnerable to disturbance.
+Recognising that a multitude of processes including climate change have impacts on the marine environment, these areas are proposed as scientific reference areas.

 Objectives of the proposed MPAs